top of page

 Luisa has directed multiple performances around the world in countries like Austria, South Africa, Canada, and the United States.

-Luisa also developed the program German Through Music and Movement at United Nations International School (German School) and has additionally been a private voice, acting, speech, public speaking, movement, and German instructor for several years.
+Luisa also developed the program German Through Music and Movement at United Nations International School (German School) in NYC and has additionally been a private voice, acting, speech, public speaking, movement, and German instructor for several years.

 In March 2020 Luisa was planned to give a talk and workshop at University of Michigan, "The Arts and Alternative Healing: How Different Approaches to Field Work Can Be a Life Guide to Health (Focusing on the Performing Arts and Family & Systemic Constellations after Bert Hellinger)" in honor of her late artistic partner James Leaf.
 The event had to be cancelled due to the pandemic.